gycheong/company_discourse/README.md

 # erdos-companydiscourse
 <img src="images/SVG/figure1.svg" width="100%"></img>
 There is a wealth of informoation in the discourse on companies and their products on social media platforms and online forums.
 This project aims to build and train ML models to predict google star reviews from gogle text reviews for a target company.
-This approach is computationally efficient, while aintining contextual intregrety in the data and leveraging complex analytical technique to gauge audience sentiment through online discourse.
+This approach is computationally efficient, while maintining contextual intregrety in the data and leveraging complex analytical technique to gauge audience sentiment through online discourse.

-Full information of this project can be found in the final [Jupyter notebook](final_notebook.ipynb).
+**To view a detailed description of the entire project for Costco as the target company**, please see our [final Jupyter notebook](https://github.com/dhk628/erdos-companydiscourse/blob/main/final_notebook.ipynb).
 <center>
 </center>